Before reaching out or stopping by, please visit our update page for current shop info!

 - Please note that if you decide to do this you’ll need to reschedule your appointment and if the pet is still matted when they come back, your only option will be a shave down.

-To repeat, we offer FREE brush out lessons for all our clients, as many times as you need them.
+To repeat, we offer FREE brush out explanations for all our clients, as many times as you need them.
 Our goal is to work with you to find the haircut that best suits your pet and your lifestyle!

 We pride ourselves on the wonderful positive relationships we build with our clients (both human and pet).
 However, in some cases, there are behavioral issues we must contend with.
 In some of these situations a pet may incur a handling charge if they show serious reactivity.